trantdai/trantdai.github.io/resume.md

 **Responsibilities**

-- Utilise strong understanding of core business and technical strategies to deliver best business outcomes through technical implementation.
+- Utilize strong understanding of core business and technical strategies to deliver best business outcomes through technical implementation.
 - Develop the technical strategy, overseeing medium to complex engineering initiatives.
 - Create designs and solutions that can be leveraged by the broader team to implement product or technology strategies.
 - Proactively identify risks to achieving timely delivery, effectively communicating and adjusting plans to achieve goals.